 One of the most app-eel-ing things about this fish is that they will learn (fairly quickly) to take food by hand…or rather…from stick or tweezers, as can be seen in the video below:

-In fact, it is worth mentioning that literally feeding by hand (with your hands) is a bad idea.
-Eels have big sharp teeth, a great sense of smell and bad eyes–which should hopefully remind you a bit of the Big Bad Wolf–and you know how that story goes.
+In fact, it is worth mentioning that literally feeding this saltwater aquarium fish by hand, (with your hands), is a bad idea.
+Eels have big sharp teeth, a great sense of smell, and bad eyes–which should hopefully remind you a bit of the Big Bad Wolf–and you know how that story goes.

 You also don’t want your snowflake eel to come out looking for a meal the next time you reach in the tank to adjust the live rock or place a coral frag.